On this page:

 The name "Hypatia" is a tribute to the teacher, philosopher, astronomer and mathematician Hypatia of Alexandria.
 For details about her, see en.wikipedia.org/wiki/Hypatia

-Hypatia is written in the Phix language, phix.x10.mx.
+Hypatia is written in the Phix programming language, phix.x10.mx.

 (c) Robert Schaechter, 2007-2025 (see "License" below).

 Feedback is essential.
-Please report all bugs, and please do not hesitate to ask questions or make suggestions, regarding the program or the documentation, or just tell me if you find the program useful.
+Please report all bugs or any unexpected behavior that you may find!
+Also please do not hesitate to ask questions or make suggestions regarding the program or the documentation, or just let me know if you find the program useful.

 No legalese, just very simple rules.